ebbmango/Neo4jCLIapp/README.md

 - **Command Line Interface**
     1. Download this repository into your local machine.

-    2. Navigate to the repository's *dbcli* directory.
+    2. Navigate to the repository's *dbcli* directory.l

     3. Once in the *dbcli* directory, choose the installation option that suits you the most: